 If you wanted an example of a typical Belgian yeast aroma, stick your nose in the glass and inhale.
 Deep aromas of banana, vanilla, a little pineapple, a bit of bubblegum and hints of spice.
 It is what stands these Belgian beers out as being unique.
 You can smell them a mile away.

-The label shows a Easter Bunny, and the name Boskeun actually means ‘rabbit of the wood’.
-So enjoy this tasty little treat, even if we are a couple of months early with this one.
+The label shows an Easter Bunny, and the name Boskeun actually means ‘rabbit of the wood’.
+So enjoy this tasty little treat, a bit that is worthy of a seasonal celebration - even if we are a few months early (or more correctly late) with this one.

 The 'Mad Bitch' is an insanely good tripel from De Dolle Brouwers